 Likewise, text editing and word processing apps need to know how to leap the cursor back and forth along a line as the editing point in the file moves between different text directions.

-There are also many other sorts of non-printable character commonly used in Unicode text, such those used to compose multiple characters into a compound form in which they are usually displayed.
+There are also many non-printable characters commonly used in Unicode text, such those used to compose multiple characters into a compound form in which they are usually displayed.

 Compounding characters into different forms often sounds weird to English speakers.
 But consider that in English it used to be common to write the word THE with the letters TH combined into a form that looked a bit like a modern Y, but wasn’t.
 Today, we give the impression of antiquity by writing things like “Ye Olde Gift Shoppe”, but the word that nowadays looks like “Ye” is, in fact, an alternative way of writing “the” (and it’s pronounced “the”, by the way, not “ye”).